-This is to inform you that as part of the on-going maintenance and improvement of the highway network, Kent County Council will be carrying out patching repair work to the carriageway of Swanley Village Road, Swanley between junctions with Button Street and Beechenlea Lane.
+This is to inform you that as part of the on-going maintenance and improvement of the highway network, Kent County Council will be carrying out post treatment works to the carriageway of Swanley Village Road, Swanley between the junctions with Button Street and Beechenlea Lane.

-These road surface improvement works are programmed to start on the 17th December 2018 and should take 2 days to complete.
+These post treatment ironworks are programmed to start on the 3rd October 2019 and should take 2 days to complete.

 This type of work can be affected by bad weather, so if it is not possible for us to carry it out at this time, we will arrange a new date and let you know via a letter drop to your home.

 We will also put up signs along the road before we start showing the date we plan to start work.

 During these essential works it will be necessary to close the road completely so that we can carry out the works safely for both the workforce and road users.